 Anything starring Edward Norton I’ll watch and so should you.
 Why?
-Because he makes you fascinated about every character he plays.
+Because he makes you fascinated by every character he plays.
 This is the case in The Illusionist, but it’s a shame he couldn’t save it from being overshadowed by a better 2006 film about magicians (The Prestige).

 Not to worry though, it’s still very good, so time for a review!

 Set in early 20th century Vienna, Norton plays Eisenheim, a mastermind magician with a talent for creating illusions.
 He is distant and mysterious, but impossible to ignore.
-Like a great magician should, he never reveals his tricks and there are hints that he might actually have special powers.
+Like a great magician should, he never reveals his tricks and there are hints he might actually have special powers.
 He has been gifted since childhood, discovering the craft as a young boy and his backstory is shown through flashbacks, narrated by Inspector Uhl (Paul Giamatti).

 Interestingly, the film plays out from Uhl’s point of view and he proves to be a conflicted man.
 He’s unsure of Esienheim’s intentions and the secret behind his illusions – perfectly serving as an audience surrogate.
 The film is lush like a proper period piece with majestic set designs and costumes.
 The plot moves steadily as Esienhiem takes to the stage at different theatres in Vienna and the tone of the film is always low-key, with a classiness to it.